satsummit/landscape/app/_sections/4-distribution/1-key-concepts.md

 For visualizing images, pixel values are often stretched from 0 to 255 to fit the range of displays.
 However for analysis purposes it's important to know the units of the underlying data values.

-- **Digital numbers**: Digital numbers are the raw values stored by the satellite, often ranging from 0-255 or 0-65535, that need to be adjusted by a gain and offset to be translated to meaningful values like those below.
+- **Digital Numbers (DN)**: Digital Numbers are the raw values stored by the satellite, often ranging from 0-255 or 0-65535, that need to be adjusted by a gain and offset to be translated to meaningful values like those below.
 If the data is only available as Digital Numbers and no gain/offset is supplied, the data can be viewed, but it is not suitable for analysis.

 - **Apparent Radiance**: Radiance is a measure of the absolute brightness as observed at the sensor.
 Because sun illumination can change, and spectral bands can be different widths (wider band = more light), radiance is not a good measure for analysis.
 However it can be converted to TOA reflectance.